francescogaffi/francescogaffi.github.io/_pages/about.md

 Welcome to my personal web page!

-I'm a Robert and Sara Lumpkins Posdoctoral Fellow in Statistics at the [Department of Applied and Computational Mathematics and Statistics](https://acms.nd.edu/), [University of Notre Dame](https://www.nd.edu/), mentored by [Lizhen Lin](https://www3.nd.edu/~llin4/).
-I'm also an external affiliate of the [Bayesian Learning Laboratory](https://bayeslab.unibocconi.eu/), a research unit of the Bocconi Institute for Data Science and Analytics ([BIDSA](https://bidsa.unibocconi.eu/)).
+I'm a Postdoctoral Associate in Statistics at the [Department of Mathematics](https://www-math.umd.edu/), [University of Maryland, College Park](https://umd.edu/), mentored by [Lizhen Lin](https://www3.nd.edu/~llin4/).
+Previously, I was a Robert and Sara Lumpkins Postdoctoral Fellow in Statistics at the [Department of Applied and Computational Mathematics and Statistics](https://acms.nd.edu/), [University of Notre Dame](https://www.nd.edu/), with the same mentor.
+I'm an external affiliate of the [Bayesian Learning Laboratory](https://bayeslab.unibocconi.eu/), a research unit of the Bocconi Institute for Data Science and Analytics ([BIDSA](https://bidsa.unibocconi.eu/)).

 My research interests include topics in Bayesian nonparametrics and statistical properties of deep generative models.
-I am currently working on hierarchical partition structures for multilayer and dynamic network data, posterior consistency for stochastic block models and conditional deep generative models.
+I am currently working on random partition and permutation structures for multilayer and dynamic network data, posterior consistency for stochastic block models and conditional deep generative models.

 I received my Ph.D. in Statistics at [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/phd/phd+in+statistics), advised by [Antonio Lijoi](http://didattica.unibocconi.eu/mypage/index.php?IdUte=189615&idr=&lingua=eng) and [Igor Prünster](http://didattica.unibocconi.it/mypage/index.php?IdUte=187032&cognome=PRUENSTER&nome=IGOR&urlBackMy=).